eltel/G/README.md

 * Clone this repo
 * Make sure you've installed the latest version of mongodb and node.js
-* Do `npm install` or 'yarn install' to install dependencies
+* Do `yarn install` or 'yarn install' to install dependencies
-* Make sure you've installed create-react-app locally if none is available run 'npm install -g create-react-app'
+* Make sure you've installed create-react-app locally if none is available run 'yarn install -g create-react-app'

 ### Running The App